burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 **Terminology:**

 * `[]` - *lambda introducer* is the opening square brackets.
 Can not be omitted.

 * `(int x, int y)` - *lambda parameter list* are parameters between round parentheses.
-You may omit the empty parameter list for lambda functions without parameters and write: `[] {...}`.
+Formally you in fact can omit the empty parameter list for lambda functions without parameters and write: `[] {...}`.
+However, it it's maybe not so good for readability.

-* *Closure in Math* - In math, it is (i) a set with its boundary (*Functional Analysis*) or (ii) family function, which can be achieved via constructing all possible formulas under the basis function (*Discrete Math and Formal Languages*).
+>> Closure in Math.
+In math, closuere is (i) a set with its boundary (*Functional Analysis*) or (ii) family function, which can be achieved via constructing all possible formulas under the basis function (*Discrete Math and Formal Languages*).
+The (ii) and (i) looks the same - you explore the space completely.

 * *Closure in C++* - in C++ *lambda closure* is a functional object (instance of the class) with the defined:
   ```cpp
   ret_type operator()(<list of arguments>) const
   ```

-C++ does not specify the closure type name, but you automatically deduce it for a specific variable using `auto`.
+C++ does not specify the closure type name, but you can automatically deduce it for a specific variable using `auto`.
 Example:

 ```cpp
 auto isOdd = [](int x) { return x % 2 == 1;};